of graduate employers say relevant experience is essential to getting a job with them

-- ENRICHMENT – Learn from the experts through real-world simulations, workshops and guest lectures as well as working in our Financial Trading Suite
+- ENRICHMENT – Learn from the experts through real-world simulations, workshops and guest lectures as well as working in our Financial Trading Suite and Digital Creative Studio

 If you want to set up your own business, visit our Enterprise Hive for a wide range of start-up support, including incubation space, tailored mentoring from industry experts and networking opportunities

 Students on our finance-related modules have the chance to learn in our Financial Trading Suite on campus, featuring 21 workstations, large wall screens and a scrolling ticker providing real-time global market information

 Our Financial Trading Suite is one of the largest among all UK universities and is the first in the country to be powered by Infront Professional Terminal

 Based in Camden House, our Digital Creative Studio features state-of-the-art video and audio production facilities, including a video production studio with 4K cameras and green screen technology

 The Digital Creative Studio hosts audio podcasting, vision mixing and editing facilities, as well as high-spec computers with Adobe Creative Cloud software and graphics tablets

 Our £44 million Moss House campus includes an exhibition space to showcase your work to assessors and prospective employers